Everyone knows that good beer is made of three ingredients: grain, yeast and hops. However, it’s really not as simple as that.

 Beer is made when yeast consumes grain sugars.
 In it’s raw form, grain is full of complex carbohydrates.
 In order to convert it to simple sugars that will feed the yeast, it needs to be malted.
 There are two ways to get malt for homebrewing: malt extract or malted grains.

 Using malt extract skips the whole process of extracting wort from the malted grains.
-It comes either as dry malt extract, or a liquid malt extract.
+It comes either as dry malt extract, or a liquid malt extract (affiliate links).
 If you want to use a malt extract, then be sure to follow a recipe that uses the particular kind of malt extract that you bought.
 They are not easily interchangeable in a recipe.

 Using just malt extracts is easier than making your own; however, the resulting beer will taste… like… homebrew.
 It’s just not as good as making homemade wort.
 However, it can be hard to make enough wort at home to get the concentration of malt required for a dark beer.
 So using malt extract in combination with malted grain is an easy and delicious solution.